7 Side Effects of Eating Salty Foods

 The American Heart Association actually recommends most adults consume no more than 2,300 milligrams per day of sodium with an ideal limit of no more than 1,500 milligrams.

 So you're in the know of how consuming a lot of salt daily might just be impacting your body, we rounded up the side effects of eating salty foods.
+And while you're making adjustments to your diet, here are 21 Best Healthy Cooking Hacks of All Time!

 You'll drink less water.